 In accordance with a docket entry issued on June 16, 2020, comments received by the Commission regarding its investigation into the impacts of the COVID-19 pandemic on ratepayers and utilities, Cause No. 45380, will be posted on the Commission’s website here and considered as part of the record in this case.
 Additional information about this case, including a procedural schedule and documents filed by parties in the case, can be found here.

-- Required periodic meter testing and/or change outs under 170 IAC 4-1-10, 170 IAC 5-1-9, and 170 IAC 6-1-10 are stayed.
+- [RESCINDED EFFECTIVE JULY 1, 2021] Since March 27, 2020, required periodic meter testing and/or change outs under 170 IAC 4-1-10, 170 IAC 5-1-9, and 170 IAC 6-1-10 were stayed.

 Commission's Emergency Response Report to the Legislative Council